IBM/lale/README.md

 Lale adds value beyond scikit-learn along three dimensions: automation, correctness checks, and interoperability.
-For *automation*, Lale provides a consistent high-level interface to existing pipeline search tools including GridSearchCV, SMAC, and Hyperopt.
+For *automation*, Lale provides a consistent high-level interface to existing pipeline search tools including Hyperopt, GridSearchCV, and SMAC.
 For *correctness checks*, Lale uses JSON Schema to catch mistakes when there is a mismatch between hyperparameters and their type, or between data and operators.